Best Medicare Advantage Plans in California for 2019

 Best Time to Enroll in a Medicare Advantage Plan in California for 2019

-Unless you’re enrolled in Medicare Part A and Part B early due to disability or End Stage Renal Disease ESRD, your first chance to sign up for Medicare Part C in California is during your Initial Coverage Election Period (ICEP).
+Unless you’re enrolled in Medicare Part A and Part B early due to a disability or End-Stage Renal Disease ESRD, your first chance to sign up for Medicare Part C in California is during your Initial Coverage Election Period (ICEP).
 This window opens three months prior to your 65th birthday and closes three months after your birthday, giving you seven months to enroll.